sr4001/simplemindedrobot/README.md

 This project is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).
 Please see the LICENSE file for more details.

+## Theme Documentation

+For details on how the Doks theme is used in this project, please refer to our [Theme Usage Guide](theme-usage.md).

 ---

 For any questions or support, please open an issue in this repository.